 - Sexual Activity.
 Insuring proper lubrication to the vagina and voiding before and after intercourse are tactics to help prevent infection.
-Using diaphragms and spermicidal jelly and/or foam may increase the risk of infection, so it is important to evaluate what type of birth control you use.
-Some physicians encourage women who have a history of recurrent infections to take an prophylactic antibiotic after intercourse, as it reduces risk of recurrent UTI by about 85%.
+Using diaphragms and spermicidal jelly and/or foam can increase the risk of infection, so it is important to evaluate what type of birth control you use.
+Some physicians encourage women who have a history of recurrent infections to take a prophylactic antibiotic after intercourse, as it reduces risk of recurrent UTI by about 85%.
 Restricting the number of sexual partners can lower the risk of recurrent UTIs.

 - Vaginal Estrogen.
 Estrogen reduces risk of recurrent UTI by repopulating the normal vaginal lactobacilli that keep bacteria from the rectum from multiplying and causing a bladder infection.
 Forms of vaginal estrogen are available at very low dosages that have minimal systemic absorption.
 Vaginal estrogen is a medication that needs to be prescribed by your doctor.

 - Catheter Use.
 Proper cleansing and storage of catheters is important in one who intermittently catheterizes, as the catheter can be a vehicle to introduce infection.
 A “closed system” catheter provides a reliable means of sterile IC because the introducer tip is surrounded by a urine collection bag and never exposed to bacteria typically found at the urethral opening.

 Depending on the severity of infection, your doctor may prescribe an oral antibiotic.
 A simple UTI can be treated with a three-day course of antibiotics.
 Length of an antibiotic treatment depends on the severity of the infection as well as the type of antibiotic prescribed.